Access keys used on this site are:

 committed to high quality Emergency Medicine and training of our

 all clinical specialities on site except plastic surgery.
 All

 trainees rotate though this hospital and we have ten trainees.

 together with an award winning education programme.
 Currently the

 department has a past President of the College of Emergency

-Medicine (Mike Clancy) and the Head of School (Julia Harris) as
+Medicine (Mike Clancy) and the Head of School (Joanne Hartley) as

 part of the consultant team.
 The team also have the regional leads

 for ultrasound and simulation, both of which are widely used by the

 The department has an active multidisciplinary